veselosky/control-escape/content/linux/lx-whatislinux.md

 We recommend
 [The Official Ubuntu Book](http://www.amazon.com/gp/product/0132748509/ref=as_li_ss_tl?ie=UTF8&tag=controlescape-20) for beginners.
-If you\'re not sold on that, you might want to browse through our [Linux book store](../books/index.html) to find some other books with CDROM\'s.
-New books and new Linux distributions are arriving more quickly than we can update our list, so you may also want to check the
-[Linux Section on Amazon.com](http://www.amazon.com/exec/obidos/redirect?tag=controlescape-20&path=tg/browse/-/3849).
+If you\'re not sold on that, you might want to browse through our [Linux Section on Amazon.com](http://www.amazon.com/exec/obidos/redirect?tag=controlescape-20&path=tg/browse/-/3849).
 Try sorting the books by publication date to find the most recent copies of Linux.